BioDAS/biodas.github.io/wiki/RegistryTutorial2010.md

 > more information about how to use the available web services in your
 > own scripts.***

+> You can list the coordinate systems by using
-> You will see that there are parameters you can use with the main
+> <http://www.dasregistry.org/das1/coordinatesystem> You will see that
+> there are parameters you can use with the main queries that will give
-> queries that will give more specific results for example:
+> more specific results for example:
 > <http://www.dasregistry.org/dasregistry/das1/sources?organism=9606&authority=NCBI&version=36&type=chromosome>
 > will return a list of soures that can all be mapped to the one
 > coordinate system.
 You may also use this query to find all sources